 We had one full day to see the city, so we got up early to fit in as much as possible.
 We started off by taking a taxi to the Prague Castle.
 The castle is really expansive and impressive - the largest in Europe.
 The views from the castle are sweeping and you can really see the entire city.
 Quick tip we learned from my co-workers: call a Tick Tack Taxi.
 Cabs in Prague are known for charging tourists abnormally high fares, but Tick Tack is a really amazing, trustworthy taxi company.
 The cars are really fancy (think: Audis and BMWs with leather seats!), you can order them ahead of time, there is free wi-fi onboard, they're surprisingly affordable, and they take credit cards.

 After visiting the castle, we walked down to see the Old Jewish Quarter and the astronomical clock.
-We ate a quick lunch at a traditional Czech restaurant and then walked to see the Old Town Square
+We ate a quick lunch at a traditional Czech restaurant and then walked to see the Old Town Square.

 We walked home along the river and admired the beautiful buildings.
 How gorgeous are the details on these apartments?